-Laurie Neale, Supervising Attorney Blake Morrison, Attorney Nancy Schiller, Attorney Jina Shoaf, Attorney
+Laurie Neale, Supervising Attorney

+Blake Morrison, Attorney

+Nancy Schiller, Attorney

+Jina Shoaf, Attorney

 People representing themselves in court often need help.
-In 2006, the Office of the Advocate for Noncustodial Parents was established.
-Attorneys provide assistance to pro se litigants in understanding their rights and responsibilities under the law, and guidance in the use of the proper legal forms.
-Help is available with child support related issues such as modifications, paternity, and parenting time.
-This innovative office reflects Judge Michael's commitment that Juvenile Court be open and accessible to self-represented individuals, and in 2018 provided them with assistance for 3,480 legal issues.
+In 2006, the Office of the Advocate for Noncustodial Parents established. was Attorneys provide assistance to litigants pro se understanding their rights and responsibilities under the law, and guidance in the use of the proper legal forms.
+Help is available with child support related issues such as modifications, paternity, and parenting time. innovative office reflects Judge Michael's commitment that Juvenile Court be open and accessible to selfrepresented individuals, and in 2019 provided them with assistance for 3,573 legal issues.